Winmalee, New South Wales: Name

-European settlement
+Post settlement

 In 1970, the Geographical Names Board of New South Wales suggested that the area which had been unofficially known as 'North Springwood' be made an independent suburb of the Blue Mountains and renamed 'White Cross' because of the rapidly increasing population growth of Springwood.
 However residents of the area objected to the name 'White Cross'.

 In 1971, the Department of Education selected "Winmalee" as the name for a new school in the area.
 Though the residents of the area approved this as the name for the proposed school they rejected it as a name for the suburb.
 The name Winmalee was chosen by the Department of Education as the result of a competition that had been organised amongst the local people.
 Terry Macauley, who was to be one of the school's original primary students, suggested the name "Winmalee", a supposed Aboriginal word for North.
 The word was in fact never used by the Dharug people in relation to the area, but is instead a reference to its previous unofficial name.

-Winmalee was finally officially established as an independent town on 28 April 1972 after the Minister for Lands, Tom Lewis MLA announced the suburb's independence from Springwood and approved the name Winmalee despite objections from residents.
+Winmalee was finally officially established as an independent suburb on 28 April 1972 after the Minister for Lands, Tom Lewis MLA announced the suburb's separation from Springwood and approved the name Winmalee despite objections from residents.

 October 2013 bushfires

-The town, the nearby village of Yellow Rock and a small part of the adjacent town of Springwood were badly affected by a bushfire which started on 17 October 2013.
+The suburb, the nearby village of Yellow Rock and a small part of the adjacent suburb of Springwood were badly affected by a bushfire which started on 17 October 2013.
 196 residential properties were destroyed, and 109 damaged.
 40 homes were destroyed on Buena Vista Road in Winmalee alone.

-Schools
+Education

 High schools

+Winmalee has two high schools.
 The first High School established in the Winmalee area was St Columba's High School.
 Originally a Catholic seminary, it was re-established as a high school in 1979, but did not cater for years 11 and 12 until 1993.
 The school and its grounds are some of the oldest forms of architecture in the area.
-The St Columbas property is one of the largest property holdings in the Blue Mountains and is rich in native flora and fauna.
+The St Columbas property is one of the largest property holdings in the Blue Mountains.
 The whole of the St Columbas property is a Heritage property.
 St Columba's High School established the first Japanese sister school agreement in the Blue Mountains with Hokusetsu Sanda Senior High School in Sanda, Hyōgo.